 More recently he seems much more taken with AR but has noted that Apple is very interested in new forms of education and gaming, both areas where VR is making waves.

 It might not have its own headset but Apple is selling a virtual reality headset on the Apple Store.
-The retro View-Master iPhone VR headset popped up online in February, and could be the company's first attempt to test the waters with fanboys and fangirls to see how much they really love virtual reality.
+The retro View-Master iPhone VR headset popped up online in February 2016, and could be seen as the company's first attempt to test the waters with fanboys and fangirls to see how much they really love virtual reality.

 It's also not like Apple hasn't dipped its feet in VR already.
-Back in October last year, Apple teamed up with U2, The Weeknd and virtual reality app VRSE to produce 360-degree videos to tie in with the new Apple Music service.
+Back in October 2015, Apple teamed up with U2, The Weeknd and virtual reality app VRSE (now Within) to produce 360-degree videos to tie in with the new Apple Music service.

 Patents are often a pretty strong indication of what a company has up its sleeve.
 Sometimes though, they are reminders of ideas that were shelved.